allansun/openapi-runtime/README.md

 and [Symfony's HTTP Foundation based clients](https://symfony.com/doc/current/http_client.html).

 To use the `Client` you first need to use Client::configure() method to define the transportation client of your choice.
-You can call Client::configure() without any parameters to create a default [GuzzleClient](https://docs.guzzlephp.org/en/stable/psr7.html), however it is strongly advised to configure your own transportation for things such as `base_uri` or authentication credentials.

 ### ResponseHandlers